kr-colab/disperseNN2/docs/source/vignette.rst

 In the below ``disperseNN2`` training command, there are two options that bear a bit of explanation.
 In the example data we are working with there are 95 individuals, and so ${95\choose 2}$ = 4465 pairs of individuals.
 We set ``--pairs`` to 1000 to reduce the number of pairwise comparisons used and thus the memory requirement.
-Further our architecture only considers a subset of pairs on the backward pass for gradient computation, this number is chosen with ``--pairs_encode``.
+Further our architecture only considers a subset of pairs on the backward pass for gradient computation in first half of the network;
+this number is chosen with ``--pairs_encode``.
-We've found that using 100 for ``--pairs_encode`` works well, and again reduces memory significantly.
+In our paper we found that using 100 for ``--pairs_encode`` reduced memory significantly without affecting accuracy;
+100 is not a rule of thumb and you should try different values in your analysis.
-Training on ~50 CPU cores will take approximately 20 minutes.
-If you have a GPU available, use the ``--gpu`` flag
+Training on ~50 CPU cores, or one GPU, will take approximately 20 minutes.

 .. code-block:: console